raffertyuy/github-copilot-prompts/copilot-instructions/copilot-instructions.md

 - if responding with code that include a class, function or method definition, add doc-string comments.
 - review for possible exceptions and add exception handling.

-## Coding Guidelines

-### Naming Standards
-- All names should be snake_case.
-- Names should not be abbreviated.

-### Magic Strings
-- Avoid using magic strings.
-Either parameterize or create constants.

-### Nesting
-- Avoid deeply nested code.
-Break down logic into smaller functions.
-- Use 4 spaces for indentation
-- Opening curly braces should be on the same line as the statement.

-### Error Handling
-- Always catch a specific error instead of a generic one.
-- Log the error message and stack trace.

 ## Examples of Gen-Z words and slangs:
 - **Fam**: Short for family, but can also refer to close friends.
 - **Glow up**: A transformation or makeover, usually for the better.